-1. Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements.

-Is your company's cost accounting system based on standard (budgeted) costs?
+- Outline the management accounting system that you maintain and explain how that cost accounting information is reconciled to your audited financial statements. - Is your company's cost accounting system based on standard (budgeted) costs?
 State whether standard costs were used in your responses to this questionnaire.
-If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods - and describe how those variances have been allocated.
+If they were state whether all variances (ie differences between standard and actual production costs) have been allocated to the goods and describe how those variances have been allocated. - Provide details of any significant or unusual cost variances that occurred during the review period.
+No - 4 Describe the profit/cost centres in your company's cost accounting system.

-No. Costs are based on actual consumption.

-3 Provide details of any significant or unusual cost variances that occurred during the investigation period.

-No such significant or unusual cost variances occurred during the investigation period.

 - For each profit/cost centre describe in detail the methods that your company normally uses to allocate costs to the goods under consideration.
-In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs.
+In particular specify how, and over what period, expenses are amortised or depreciated, and how allowances are made for capital expenditures and other development costs. - Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs. - List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes. - State whether your company engaged in any start-up operations in relation to the goods under consideration.

-Costs are essentially allocated to the various product lines using xxxxxxxxxxxxxxxxx on each activity line.

-Describe the level of product specificity (models, grades etc) that your company's cost accounting system records production costs.

-Products were recorded in Calispa's accounting system by the various types of canned tomatoes being pomodorrini (Cherry), pelato (Peeled), Cubettato (Diced) and Polpa (Crushed).

-List and explain all production costs incurred by your company which are valued differently for cost accounting purposes than for financial accounting purposes.

-State whether your company engaged in any start-up operations in relation to the goods under consideration.
 Describe in detail the start-up operation giving dates (actual or projected) of each stage of the start-up operation.

-State the total cost of the start-up operation and the way that your company has treated the costs of the start-up operation it its accounting records.
+N/A - 9 State the total cost of the start-up operation and the way that your company has treated the costs of the start-up operation it its accounting records.
 N/A